umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 ### The Global Content

+This is a test.

-This Feature is Located in the Content Tree on the left-hand side,
+This Feature is located in the Content Tree on the left-hand side,

 ![movePage.jpg](images/Globale-Widget.png)